-Italian Wedding Soup is my favorite soup in the whole world.
+Homemade Italian Wedding Soup is my favorite soup in the whole world!

 I always find it healthy, filling and just plain good!
 After I had homemade soup at a local little restaurant (I consider made from scratch soup from small restaurants to be home-made), I couldn't stand the canned stuff.
 I was on the hunt for a homemade Italian Wedding Soup that would be relatively easy to make and delicious.
 A few years ago I found it.
 I made it a few weeks ago and this time was smart enough to take some pictures for you!

-Just an fyi, wayyyyy down this post is a recipe printable (without all the pictures).
-Just follow along this post the first time so you see each step.
+Just an FYI, way down this post is a recipe printable.
+Just follow along with this post the first time so you see each step.

 For the meatballs:

 1 small (or ½ large) onion, finely chopped

 2 cloves garlic, minced

 ¼ cup grated parmesan cheese